Nikon D7100 vs Sony A7R III

-The Nikon D7100 and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in February 2013 and October 2017.
+The Nikon D7100 and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in February 2013 and October 2017.
 The D7100 is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (D7100) and a full frame sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The cameras are based on an APS-C (D7100) and a full frame (A7R III) sensor.
+The Nikon has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 The side-by-side display below illustrates the physical size and weight of the Nikon D7100 and the Sony A7R III.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D7100 – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (16 percent) than the Nikon D7100.
 Moreover, the A7R III is markedly lighter (15 percent) than the D7100.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.